 Candidates who aspire to become IAS, IPS, IFS and IRS officers have to give UPSC Mains before they are cleared for the IAS interview/UPSC Personality Test stage.

 How many candidates will appear for UPSC Mains 2020?

 As per UPSC, the total candidates allowed to appear for UPSC mains will be twelve to thirteen times the number of Civil Sevice vacancies for that exam year.
-For UPSC 2020, the total number of vacancies are 796 so accordingly around 10 thousand candidates will give the UPSC Mains 2020.
+For UPSC 2020, the total number of vacancies is 796 so accordingly around 10 thousand candidates will give the UPSC Mains 2020.

 How to apply for the UPSC Mains 2023?

 Once the Civil Services Exam (Preliminary) results are declared, successful candidates will have to fill the online Detailed Application Form (DAF) for UPSC Mains on the official website (upsc.gov.in).